bbejeck/bbejeck.github.io/_posts/2024-02-14-sliding_window_over_query.md

 <figcaption>Table of temperature readings</figcaption>
 </figure>

-Now lets at the results of a `Group By` aggregation first:
+Now lets at the results of a `GROUP BY` aggregation first:

 <figure>
 <img src="../assets/images/group_by_results.png" alt="group by results" />
-<figcaption>Group By Aggregates collapse the details into singular results</figcaption>
+<figcaption>GROUP BY Aggregates collapse the details into singular results</figcaption>
 </figure>

 The results here are what we've all come to expect: the original rows are reduced into a single row per location with the average reading.
 Now contrast that with the `OVER` approach: